Julian Assange: Entering the embassy

 The Australian attorney-general, Nicola Roxon, wrote to Jennifer Robinson, a lawyer acting for Assange, saying that the Australian government would not seek to involve itself in any diplomacy about Assange.
 Prime Minister Julia Gillard said her government had no evidence the US intended to charge and extradite Assange at that time, and Roxon suggested that if Assange was imprisoned in the US, he could apply for an international prisoner transfer to Australia.
 Assange's lawyers described the letter as a "declaration of abandonment".
 WikiLeaks insiders stated that Assange decided to seek asylum because he felt abandoned by the Australian government.

-Ecuadoran foreign minister Ricardo Patiño met with Assange at the Ecuadorian Embassy on 16 June 2013.
+Ecuadorian foreign minister Ricardo Patiño met with Assange at the Ecuadorian Embassy on 16 June 2013.

 On 16 August 2012 Patiño announced that Ecuador was granting Assange political asylum because of the threat represented by the United States secret investigation against him.
 In its formal statement, Ecuador said that "as a consequence of Assange's determined defense to freedom of expression and freedom of press... in any given moment, a situation may come where his life, safety or personal integrity will be in danger".
-Ecuadorian President Rafael Correa confirmed on 18 August that Assange could stay at the embassy indefinitely.
+Ecuadorian president Rafael Correa confirmed on 18 August that Assange could stay at the embassy indefinitely.
 Documents released that month showed that Australia had no objection to a potential extradition to the US, and a spokesman for Foreign Minister Bob Carr said that Assange refused an offer for consular assistance.
 In December, Assange said he felt freer in the embassy despite being more confined because he was the author of his own confinement.

 Helping Edward Snowden

 In 2013, Assange and others in WikiLeaks helped whistleblower Edward Snowden flee from US law enforcement.
-After the United States cancelled Snowden's passport, stranding him in Russia, they considered transporting him to South America on the presidential jet of a sympathetic South American leader.
+After the United States cancelled Snowden's passport, stranding him in Russia, Assange and others considered transporting him to South America on the presidential jet of a sympathetic South American leader.
 In order to throw the US off the scent, they spoke about the jet of the Bolivian president Evo Morales, instead of the jet they were considering.
 In July 2013, Morales's jet was forced to land in Austria after the US pressured Italy, France, and Spain to deny the jet access to their airspace over false rumours Snowden was on board.
 Assange said the grounding "reveals the true nature of the relationship between Western Europe and the United States" as "a phone call from U.S. intelligence was enough to close the airspace to a booked presidential flight, which has immunity".
 Assange advised Snowden that he would be safest in Russia which was better able to protect its borders than Venezuela, Brazil, or Ecuador.
 In 2015, Maria Luisa Ramos, the Bolivian ambassador to Russia, accused Assange of putting Morales' life at risk.
 Assange stated that he regretted what happened but that "[w]e can't predict that other countries engage in some ... unprecedented criminal operation".